A will is one of the most important legal documents you can have, yet many Canadians have yet to check this off their to-do list.

 When Is Probate Required In Alberta?

-Not all wills and estates in Alberta need to go through probate – the process of the courts formally accepting your will.
-Some financial institutions may require a grant of probate before releasing assets, and may be required if there is real estate involved.
+Not all wills and estates in Alberta need to go through probate, which is the process of the courts formally accepting your will.
+However, some financial institutions like banks may require a grant of probate before releasing assets, and it may be required if there is real estate involved in the estate settlement.

 Create Your Online Will In Alberta Today